mozilla/addons-server/docs/topics/api/accounts.rst

 .. note:: This API requires :doc:`authentication <auth>`.

-This endpoint allows you to list all collections authored by this user.
+This endpoint allows you to list all collections authored by the specified user.
-Access is limited to your own collections, or users with `Users:Edit` permission.
+You can only list your own collections.
+To list collections for other users, your account must have the `Users:Edit` permission.

-.. http:get:: /api/v3/accounts/account/(int:user_id|string:username)/collection/
+.. http:get:: /api/v3/accounts/account/(int:user_id|string:username)/collections/

     :>json int count: The number of results for this query.
     :>json string next: The URL of the next page of results.